 - We will review the student’s profile once again, this time taking into account any significant changes.
 We will then make any additions and/or deletions to the list of schools and work to classify each school in one of three distinct areas: safety, match, or reach.

 - Applications should be completed during this time

-- Mock interviews with Allison Teare, Director of Admissions, will be scheduled in early October to prepare students for their individual visitations to schools.
+- Mock interviews with the Director of Admissions will be scheduled in early October to prepare students for their individual visitations to schools.

 This is the home stretch!
-Student will sit for 2 standardized tests to complete their profile with applicant schools.
+Students will sit for two standardized tests to complete their profile with applicant schools.

 - The Fay School is a closed testing site for our students to take the Independent School Entrance Examination (ISEE).

-Our 4 year focus to support families and find success for our students’ future is one we take very seriously.
+Our formal 4 year counseling program focuses upon supporting families and helping our students achieve success.
 The result is an outstanding record of families attending the best schools the city of Houston has to offer.
-The vast majority of graduates attend the following schools: Annunciation Orthodox School, The Awty International School, Duchesne Academy of the Sacred Heart, The Emery/Weiner School, First Baptist Academy, The Kinkaid School, Presbyterian School, Regis School of the Sacred Heart, River Oaks Baptist School, Second Baptist School, St. Francis Episcopal Day School, and St. John’s School.
+The vast majority of graduates attend the following schools: Annunciation Orthodox School, The Awty International School, Duchesne Academy of the Sacred Heart, The Emery/Weiner School, The Kinkaid School, Presbyterian School, River Oaks Baptist School, St. Francis Episcopal Day School, and St. John’s School.